sagerpascal/speech-prediction/docs/concept.md

 [4] Moore, A. (December 22, 2011).
 The long sentence: A disservice to science in the Internet age.
 Retrieved November 23, 2015, from Wiley website: http://exchanges.wiley.com/blog/2011/12/22/the-long-sentence-a-disservice-to-science-in-the-internet-age/

 [5] Huang et al "Speech Rate and Pausing in English: Comparing learners at different levels of proficiency with native speakers"

+[6] Dumbali and Nagaraja, "Real Time Word Prediction Using N-Grams Model", 2019, International Journal of Innovative Technology and Exploring Engineering (IJITEE)

 # Datasets